We see successful chartered accountants as superhuman, but the truth is they’re normal people like you and me.

-After becoming a CA I worked in a steel plant, then in a Bank and recently I started my CA own practice.
+After becoming a CA, I worked in a steel plant, then in a bank, and recently I started my own CA practice.

-However, I was still UNSURE whether I was passionate about CA or not.
+However, I was still unsure whether I was passionate about CA or not.

-I used to over-exaggerate at times and panic at crunch times which NEVER helped.
+I used to over-exaggerate at times and panic at crunch times, which never helped.

-You can read my journey: How I struggled with personal loss and qualified as a CA
+You can read my journey: How I struggled with personal loss and qualified as a CA.

 It was during this period that I started writing, as I was not able to share my feelings with anyone.
-Writing helped me to channel my emotions correctly.
+Writing helped me channel my emotions correctly.